Infineon/mtb-example-xmc-can-transmitter/README.md

 **Notes:**

+- The KIT_XMC_PLT2GO_XMC4200 and KIT_XMC43_RELAX_ECAT_V1 kits provide the CAN interface via a D-Sub DE-9 connector.
+Therefore, you might need a DBP connector or DB9 to RS232/ RS485 convertor board to connect these boards.

+- The KIT_XMC45_RELAX_V1 kit does not have an external CAN transceiver.
+Therefore, you need to connect an external CAN transceiver to the CAN Tx and Rx pins.

-- The CAN bus lines (signals CANH and CANL) of the on-board transceiver in the KIT_XMC47_RELAX_V1 kit is not terminated by a 120 Ω resistor and must be terminated externally.
+- The CAN bus lines (signals CANH and CANL) of the on-board transceiver in the KIT_XMC47_RELAX_V1 and KIT_XMC_PLT2GO_XMC4400 kits are not terminated by a 120 Ω resistor and must be terminated externally.
 Add a 120 Ω termination resistor between the CANH and CANL pins for proper operation of CAN.

 **Figure 1.
 Hardware setup**